redpotion21/Arduino-UNO-Render-Compressed-Sprite/README.md

 # arduino-UNO-Render-Compressed-Sprite
-This code decodes and renders  compressed sprite on ILI9341 LCD display for Arduino Game Project afterwards.
+This code decodes and renders Run-length-encoded sprite on ILI9341 LCD display for Arduino Game Project afterwards.

 You can simulate code here
 https://wokwi.com/projects/367235540294396929